Scottie-7/mason.ai/README.md

 > entry point automatically, so you won't land on a blank "Cannot GET /" page
 > when the forwarded port opens.

+If the terminal prints a message about missing dependencies, run the `pip install -r requirements.txt` command above before trying again.
+Codespaces and other fresh environments do not include packages such as NumPy or pandas by default, and the dashboard will exit with setup instructions until they are installed.

 The Streamlit UI provides tabs for live monitoring, order book exploration, alerts, news, and historical analytics.
 Environment variables such as `SENDGRID_API_KEY` and `TWILIO_ACCOUNT_SID`/`TWILIO_AUTH_TOKEN` enable email or SMS alert toggles.